 From NKAA, Notable Kentucky African Americans Database (main entry)

-James Arthur Bond, Sr. was born in Greenwood, TN, and grew up in Williamsburg, KY.
+James Arthur Bond, Sr. was born in Greenwood, TN and grew up in Williamsburg, KY.
 He was the son of Henry Bond and Anna Gibson Bond.
-In 1910 he was a teacher in Williamsburg, KY [source: U.S. Federal Census], and in 1918 he was principal of the Colored High School in Middlesboro, KY [source: Bond's World War I draft registration card].
-Bond was a government clerk in Chicago in 1920 [source: U.S. Federal Census]; the family of five lived on South Wabash Avenue.
-James Arthur Bond was the husband of Rosabelle [or Rosa Belle] Cleckley Bond, who was born in South Carolina.
+In 1910 he was a teacher in Williamsburg [source: U.S. Federal Census], and in 1918 he was principal of the Colored High School in Middlesboro, KY [source: Bond's World War I draft registration card].
+Bond was a government clerk in Chicago in 1920 [source: U.S. Federal Census]; the family of five lived on South Wabash Avenue there.
+He was the husband of Rosabelle [or Rosa Belle] Cleckley Bond, who was born in South Carolina.